 Just a few days ago, I was saying to my husband how this month is going to be superbly awesome because it’s the first time since we moved to Alaska that we don’t have any extra expenses.
 And then, bam!
 The air conditioner in our house back home started to act up.
 We knew for a while that it needed some work because it’s old, but now, it REALLY needs work–to the tune of a few thousand dollars.
 And from what it seems, we most likely will be replacing that unit.
 I’m sure someone can relate to the saying, “If it isn’t one thing, it’s another.”

 Moving to Alaska was the kick in the pants I needed.
 I promise it seems like everyone I’ve met here has at least two full-time jobs and a few side gigs.
-It is expensive, living in this state!
+It is expensive to live in this state!
 I think we’ve spent more money on necessities in the short seven months we have been here than we spent in the eight years living in Japan.
 Okay, that’s a little exaggeration, but it’s pretty close!

-Although my husband and I have decent-paying jobs, it doesn’t hurt to implement strategies that will help us pay off debt faster and save up for instances like when the AC goes out.
+Although my husband and I have decent-paying jobs, it doesn’t hurt to implement strategies that will help us pay off debt faster and save up for situations like when the AC goes out.

-There are so many great methods you can utilize to save more money such as monitoring your credit score and making improvements as necessary, switching to a bank that pays high interest or transferring credit card balances to lower interest cards.
-However, I’m sharing information on a few other ways that have truly worked for me.
+There’s more than one strategy you can implement to save more each month.
+Monitoring your credit score and making improvements as necessary, switching to a bank that pays high interest, or transferring credit card balances to lower interest cards are just a few.
+Continue reading below for more ingenious ways to save money that has truly worked for me.

 Grow Your Own Salad